dpriskorn/WikidataTopicCurator/README.md

 ## License
 GPLv3+

-## Thanks
+## Inspiration
-This app was inspired by AuthorDisambiguator and Scholia.
+This app was inspired by [topictagger](https://github.com/lubianat/topictagger), AuthorDisambiguator and Scholia.
+The bootstrap layout was inspired by [Wikidata Lexeme Forms](https://lexeme-forms.toolforge.org/)

 ## What I learned
 * the syntax of flask and FastAPI seem very similar